-HIV – the Human Immunodeficiency Virus, is the virus that causes Acquired Immune Deficiency Syndrome (AIDS) and is transmitted by blood and body fluids (including the breast milk of an infected woman).
+HIV – the Human Immunodeficiency Virus, is the virus that causes Acquired Immune Deficiency Syndrome (AIDS) and is transmitted by blood and body fluids.

 The condition that is referred to as AIDS is caused by HIV damaging the immune system cells until the immune system can no longer fight off other infections that it would usually be able to prevent.

 If left untreated, it takes around ten years on average for someone with HIV to develop AIDS.
 However, this average is based on the person with HIV having a reasonable diet, and someone who is malnourished may well progress from HIV to AIDS more rapidly.

 - HIV continues to be a major global public health issue, having claimed more than 35 million lives so far.
 In 2015, 1.1 (940 000–1.3 million) million people died from HIV-related causes globally.

 - Sub-Saharan Africa is the most affected region, with 25.6 (23.1–28.5) million people living with HIV in 2015.
 Also sub-Saharan Africa accounts for two-thirds of the global total of new HIV infections.

 - HIV infection is often diagnosed through rapid diagnostic tests (RDTs), which detect the presence or absence of HIV antibodies.
 Most often these tests provide same day test results; essential for same day diagnosis and early treatment and care.